 The games are more about performing in front of your friends than outright winning.
 For example, one game has you pulling yoga poses and trying to keep as still as possible for as long as you can, but since the Joy-Con is only tracking the movement of one hand, there's nothing forcing you to actually hold the pose specified by the game (aside from drawing the ire of your friends).

 There's also no single-player mode for you to practise with when you're away from a group of pals.
-Overall the game is a bit of a mixed bag, but it's a fun one to use to show off your new console to friends.
+Overall the game is a bit of a mixed bag, but it's a fun one to use to show off your new Nintendo Switch to friends.

 - A great little co-op indie game

 One of the nice surprises of the Switch launch event way back when was Snipperclips, a small puzzle game in which two players solve puzzles by cutting sections out of each other and changing their character's shapes.

 It’s a delightful, charming, little game, and with its budget price tag we think it's another essential purchase for anyone who owns a Nintendo Switch.

 Just Dance 2017